Raven (game show): Warriors

 Warriors are given four to seven-letter names composed from letters selected from their real names.
 Each warrior is given a standard with their lives and rings displayed upon it.

 From series 2 to series 10, there are six emblems and colours to represent the warriors: a red outfit containing a sun, a white outfit containing a cloud, a yellow outfit containing a mountain, a green outfit containing a tree, a blue outfit containing a wave, and a grey outfit containing a moon.
 The emblems were introduced from the second series.
 The first series featured no emblems, but sashes of the colours: Mauve, Light Blue, Green, Black, Olive and Light Brown.
 In series 1, warriors that progressed wore the same kit unless more than one wearing that kit progressed, whereby the others used a different sash.
 In series 2–10, every contestant that progressed wore a different symbol and colour in the final, e.g., in Series 5, three warriors wearing the cloud progressed to the final from their heat, so all had to wear a different symbol and colour in the final week.
 Every series had at least one symbol qualify twice, though warriors wearing five of them qualified in series 6, 7, 9 and 10.
 Series 11 onwards uses four different colours on the group of warriors: blue, yellow, green and red, with their animal symbol stencilled on the front in black, and all wearing black trousers.
 Those who make it through to the finals week wear black tunics to match their trousers, with their animal symbol stencilled on the front in white.

-The designs of the emblems varied and changed, particularly between series 2 and 4, but have remained the same emblems (eg: between series 2 and 4, the moon and water changed direction).
+The designs of the emblems varied and changed, particularly between series 2 and 4, but have remained the same emblems (e.g.: between series 2 and 4, the moon and water changed direction).
 In the prologue to the seventh series, it was revealed that the symbols were "forged long ago, from gold, cooled in water drawn from the deepest loch" in order to vanquish the darkness that overshadowed the land.
 On completion of the final symbol, light and sorcery returned to the land before the evil Nevar appeared, who tried to return the land to darkness.